Lead Response Time: Every Study (MIT, HBR, Drift)

 Frequently Asked Questions

-Contact rate measures whether you successfully reached the lead by phone (they picked up and you had a conversation).
-Qualification rate measures whether that conversation progressed to a meaningful next step (the lead was qualified as a genuine opportunity).
-The MIT study found that 5-minute response improved contact rate by roughly 100x and qualification rate by 21x.
-The qualification multiplier is lower because not every lead you reach will be qualified - but reaching them faster dramatically increases the chance.
+Contact rate measures whether you reached the lead by phone (they answered and a conversation happened).
+Qualification rate measures whether that conversation progressed to a meaningful next step.
+The MIT/InsideSales study found that calling at 5 versus 30 minutes dropped contact odds by about 100x and qualify odds by about 21x; the qualify multiplier is lower because not every lead you reach will qualify.

-AI voice agents are triggered automatically by lead submission events - a web form submission, a missed call, a chat inquiry, or a CRM event.
-The trigger launches an outbound call within seconds.
-There is no human in the loop for the initial response.
-The AI calls the lead, conducts a qualification conversation, answers questions, and either books a meeting or routes the qualified lead to a human rep. The entire process from lead submission to live conversation takes 15-60 seconds.
+An AI voice agent is triggered automatically by a lead event - a web form submission, a missed call, or a chat inquiry - and launches an outbound call within seconds, with no human in the loop for the initial response.
+The AI conducts a qualification conversation, answers questions, and either books a meeting or routes the qualified lead to a human rep with full context.
+The whole process from submission to live conversation takes 15-60 seconds.

 Founder & CEO, AInora